Adding a Professional To Your Support Team

 “Sharing my experiences with a professional provided me with the added support and tools I needed to make positive changes in recovery.” – UK

-Guidance from a trained mental health professional can help you navigate your path to recovery.
+Guidance from a trained mental health professional can help you navigate your path to recovery

 There are a few different professionals who are qualified to provide mental health services.
-This page lays out the roles different mental health professionals may play in recovery, as well as how to access these professionals.
-Jump to content on:
+This page discusses who these professionals are, as well as how to access their services.

-Many different professionals are trained to administer talk therapy, and may be referred to as ‘therapists’ or ‘counsellors’.
-Unfortunately, these two terms are not title protected and can legally be used by anyone, even without any or limited training.
+There are a few different professionals who are trained to provide therapy (formally referred to as psychotherapy), and may be referred to as ‘therapists’ or ‘counsellors.’
+Unfortunately, these two terms are not formally regulated and can be used by anyone, even without any or limited training.

 All the mental health service providers listed below will have:

-Depending on location you may also be able to access non-urgent health or help lines which are typically operated by nurses and provide a quick, free, and informal way to access general health information (including mental health) and learn about resources in your community.
+Depending on location, you may also be able to access non-urgent health or help lines which are typically operated by nurses and provide a quick, free, and informal way to access general health information (including mental health) and learn about resources in your community.

-Family doctors can help with referrals to access different mental health professionals and other local mental health resources.
+Family doctors can help with referrals to different mental health professionals and other local mental health resources.

 Inpatient services (accessed through Urgent Care or the Emergency Room) are an option if you are having thoughts of suicide and think you may act on them.